John-Weymark/John-Weymark.github.io/_pages/research.md

 <br>
     <i> Abstract:</i> A novel axiomatization of relative utilitarianism is provided using the single-profile setting used in Harsanyi's Social Aggregation Theorem.
 Harsanyi's axioms are supplemented with an impartiality axiom that requires social alternative lotteries <i>p</i> and <i>q</i> to be socially indifferent when (i) two individuals have conflicting preferences for them and everybody else is indifferent and (ii) the concerned individuals' strengths of preference
 for <i>p</i> over <i>q</i>  have the same magnitude.
-This axiomatization shows that equality of the social weights can be obtained in a single-profile setting and that no interprofile condition is needed to obtain profile-independent weights in a multi-profile setting.
+This axiomatization shows that equality of the social weights can be obtained in a single-profile setting and that no interprofile condition is needed to obtain profile-independent weights in a multi-profile setting.
 <br>

 <br>